 While not required to appeal your denial for SSDI or SSI, a lawyer from our firm can help at this stage in the process.
 A disability benefits lawyer from our firm can be especially useful following a denial, tracking down the issue that led to the ruling, and preparing for the appeals process.

 Don’t start over from scratch if your claim was denied.
-Contact our firm to learn the next steps.
+Our firm can help with the next steps.

 We Will Guide You After a Denial